turingschool/curriculum-site/module1/lessons/hashes.md

 ## Part 2: Discussion

 Take a minute to look through your notes about Hashes.
-Add your key takeaways (or AHA! moments) to page 1 of [this Jamboard](https://jamboard.google.com/d/1gTGQjw3TpdqQImTqSJtWE25Z9W00I2xIagwHLFSSpN0/viewer)

-Take a minute to look through the questions you still have about Hashes.
-Add them to page 2 of the same Jamboard.
+Let's discuss the following key points.

 ###  Discussion Questions